The Aviation Law Review: Russia

 Under Russian law, international treaties to which Russia is a party are deemed to be an integral part of the Russian legal system.
 Russia is a party to the Warsaw Convention 1929 and the Hague Protocol 1955.

-In particular, there will be substantial changes to the limits of liability, which will exponentially increase the value in roubles for the limits to cargo claims.
-The financial unit of damages will now be special drawing rights (SDR).
+In particular, there were substantial changes to the limits of liability, which exponentially increased the value in roubles for the limits to cargo claims.
+The financial unit of damages is now special drawing rights (SDR).

-While the upper limit of liability for damage has increased, accession to the Montreal Convention will also allow Russian carriers to avoid certain liabilities, if it can be successfully argued that an act or omission of the passenger contributed to the damage.
-There is also a provision in the Montreal Convention that exempts carriers from liability for death of a passenger that exceeds 113,000 SDR if it can be demonstrated that the damage was solely a result of third-party actions, or the harm was not caused by the negligence or improper actions of the carrier or its employees.
+While the upper limit of liability for damage has increased, accession to the Montreal Convention allows Russian carriers to avoid certain liabilities if it can be successfully argued that an act or omission of the passenger contributed to the damage.
+There is also a provision in the Montreal Convention that exempts carriers from liability for death of a passenger that exceeds 128,821 SDR if it can be demonstrated that the damage was solely a result of third-party actions, or the harm was not caused by the negligence or improper actions of the carrier or its employees.

 The amendments to the Air Code came into force on 27 May 2018, which led to the revision of the Air Code in accordance with the Montreal Convention.
 In addition, the concept of air transportation was clarified in the Air Code, and amendments were also made to the regulations on the use of shipping documentation in electronic form.

-There were other amendments to the Air Code in 2018 that came into force, which establish the procedure for maintaining a blacklist of passengers who may be denied air transportation.
-These provisions establish the procedure for entry of passengers in a special register who violated public order during transportation, as well as the term for such passengers to be in the register (one year).
+There were other amendments to the Air Code in 2018 that came into force that establish the procedure for maintaining a blacklist of passengers who may be denied air transportation.
+These provisions establish the procedure for entry of passengers in a special register who have violated public order during transportation, as well as the term for such passengers to be in the register (one year).
 A carrier may refuse to transport a passenger who is included in such a register.
 The passenger may appeal this decision in court.
 These provisions are aimed at reducing in-flight brawlers.
-The laws concerning domestic carriage remain out of the scope of the Montreal Convention and, as such, will need to be addressed by Russian law.
+The laws concerning domestic carriage remain outwith the scope of the Montreal Convention and, as such, will need to be addressed by Russian law.

 ii Internal and other non-convention carriage